Sienna Resources Acquires the Kuusamo PGE-Ni-Cu-Co Project in Finland

 Under certain conditions, 0.5% of the 3% NSR royalty retained by EMX can be repurchased.

-Modifications to the Sl?ttberg Option Terms.
-In addition to entering an option agreement for the Kuusamo project, EMX and Sienna have also modified the terms of the Sl?ttberg Option Agreement.
+Modifications to the Slättberg Option Terms.
+In addition to entering an option agreement for the Kuusamo project, EMX and Sienna have also modified the terms of the Slättberg Option Agreement.
 The original option period will be extended to October 31, 2020, subject to the following conditions:

-EMX will retain a 3% NSR royalty on the Sl?ttberg project, 0.5% of which may be repurchased under certain conditions.
+EMX will retain a 3% NSR royalty on the Slättberg project, 0.5% of which may be repurchased under certain conditions.

 Management cautions that past results or discoveries on properties in proximity to Sienna may not necessarily be indicative to the presence of mineralization on the Company's properties.
 The technical contents of this release were approved by Greg Thomson, PGeo, a qualified person as defined by National Instrument 43-101.